Embedding Trint into enterprise workflows

 Context

-To better understand how transcription fits into newsroom production, we conducted workflow interviews with the team at The New York Times and Associated Press responsible for working across both Trint and Mimir, their publishing media asset management system (MAM).
+To understand why Trint was not fully embedded in newsroom workflows, we conducted workflow interviews with teams at The New York Times and Associated Press working across both Trint and their publishing systems (Mimir).

-The same media also had to be uploaded into both systems.
-Once inside the MAM, teams lost functionality they relied on in Trint, particularly highlighting, the primary way journalists marked key quotes and moments for use in a story.
+Media also had to be uploaded into both systems, and once inside the MAM, teams lost key functionality they relied on in Trint, particularly highlighting, which was critical for identifying moments for publication.

 The problem